 Create an Acceptor using the given configuration parameters.
 Refer to the plug-in documentation for a description of the configuration parameters supported for a particular protocol.

 params - The configuration parameters.

 The new Acceptor.

-InvalidParam - If any of the parameters are invalid.

-change_key
+${\tt InvalidParam-If\ any\ of\ the\ parameters\ are\ invalid}.$ change_key ior - The IOR key - The new object key

 Change the object-key in the IOR profile for this given protocol.